Non-Abelian chiral spin liquid on spin-1 kagome lattice: truncation of an exact Hamiltonian and numerical optimization: The system and the model states

+The three wavefunctions \eqref{eq:modelstate} explicitly realize the threefold topological degeneracy of the Moore-Read-type topological order.
+That these states have the same topological order as the continuum states from \cite{moore1991nonabelions} was confirmed in \cite{zhang2021resonating} by evaluating the modular $S$ and $T$ matrices.

-In general, there is some phase freedom in the choice of the wavefunctions: multiplying them by certain $\mathbf{s}$-dependent phase factors does not change its topological order.
-Thus, if one wants to compute the overlap with eigenstates obtained from exact diagonalization, one has to fix the phase correctly.
+In general, there is some phase freedom in the choice of the wavefunctions: multiplying them by certain $\mathbf{s}$-dependent phase factors does not change their topological order.
+Thus, if one wants to compute the overlap with eigenstates obtained from exact diagonalization, one has to fix the phases correctly.
 In Eq.\ \eqref{eq:modelstate}, the phases are fixed such that the state is a singlet.
-As long as the Hamiltonian in the exact diagonalization preserves both the total $S_z$ and the total $S^2$, we can use Eq.\ \eqref{eq:modelstate} -- which is the case in the model that we define in Sec.\ \ref{sec:truncation}.
+As long as the Hamiltonian in the exact diagonalization is $SU(2)$-symmetric, we can use Eq.\ \eqref{eq:modelstate} -- which is the case in the model that we define in Sec.\ \ref{sec:truncation}.

+We finally compare the wavefunctions introduced in \cite{greiter2014parent} and \cite{zhang2021resonating}.
+For kagome systems of sizes $1\times 2$ and $2\times 2$, we verified numerically that the wavefunctions in \eqref{eq:modelstate} and the torus wave functions in \cite{greiter2014parent} span the same subspace of the Hilbert space, if an appropriate gauge is chosen.
+We also note that while the overlaps are perfect on the torus, this is not true on a finite plane -- i.e. \eqref{eq:modelstate_plane} is not equivalent to the planar wavefunction in \cite{greiter2009nonabelian,greiter2014parent} for finite $N$.
+This is due to a different choice of the placement of the background charge.
+As $N\rightarrow \infty$, the two planar wavefunctions approach each other \cite{glasser2015exact}.